KemalAv/Custom-Web-Background/README.md

 ## 🔒 Privacy

 GlassUI **does not collect any personal data**.
-We only use `storage` to save your local wallpaper, blur, and dim settings — so your vibe stays put.
+We only use `storage` to save your local wallpaper, blur, and dim settings.
+So your vibe stays put!

 **No remote code, no tracking.**